Inflation and Your Locus of Control

 - find a better paying job

 Why?
 When inflation goes up, wages almost always go up as well (and can even be a direct contributor).
-In the U.S., we’ve seen average hourly wages increase 4.8% year/year (November, 2020 to November, 2021).
+In the U.S., we saw average hourly wages increase quite a bit when inflation increased.
 The “Great Resignation” has helped drive much of this, as there seems to be nothing like a life-threatening, door-shuttering health pandemic to make people re-evaluate their current work situations and put in the work to find better, higher-paying jobs.
-There is a shortage of workers in most sectors of the economy, as the number of people who quit their jobs in 2021 reached a record high.
-The number of striking workers is the highest it has been in decades.
-Businesses are desperate for workers.
-By just about every measure, workers haven’t felt this empowered in a long time.
-Acting passive while others are empowered may be easier, but it’s a risky strategy that could result in lower wage gains.

 2. Income From Long-Term Investments

-As for long-term investments, we’ve seen the S&P 500 stock market increase just over 25% in the past year, with most other major stock market indices posting strong, double-digit gains.
+As for long-term investments, we’ve seen the S&P 500 stock market increase by roughly 2X in recent years, with most other major stock market indices posting similar strong gains.
 Historically, stocks have a mixed performance record during high inflation environments, but more often than not, stock markets tend to outpace inflation during these periods and during the long term.
 Staying primarily invested in stock equities (I prefer passively investing in index funds) versus fleeing to cash is an essential ingredient to staying a step ahead of inflation over the long haul.

 3. Income From Medium-Term Investments

 Meanwhile, any medium term savings for large upcoming expenditures (e.g. vacations, vehicles, medical procedures, housing, etc.) that is sitting in cash or low-interest bank deposit accounts is losing spending power over time, given current interest rates hovering just above 0%.
 With this bucket of savings, I’d suggest taking a look at U.S. Treasury issued Series I Savings Bonds.
-I Bonds are meant to perform at or near current inflation rates, and the new I Savings Bond rate, updated every 6 months, is currently at a 7.12% APR.
+I Bonds are meant to perform at or near current inflation rates, and the new I Savings Bond rate is updated every 6 months.
 Note that I Bonds must be held for a minimum of 1 year before you are able to cash them out, and there is a 3-month earned interest penalty for issues redeemed prior to 30 years.
 You can buy up to $10K per Social Security Number in I Bonds online per calendar year.
 I have put together details on how to buy I Bonds at treasurydirect.gov.

 Additionally, if you are eager to find short and medium-term investment opportunities as a hedge against inflation and complement to your portfolio – real estate, gold, commodities, and inflation-linked bonds tend to perform well during high inflation periods.
 The challenge with these types of investment hedges is that they are temporary and it’s nearly impossible to time the market to only be invested in these types of assets during inflationary periods.
 If inflation were to decline (inevitable, but unpredictable), there is a good chance that these investments would follow suit.